tokajer/smtprelayd/PROGRESS.md

 deployment session should deliberately break `smtprelayd.toml` (or block the configured port) before starting the service and confirm the SCM now shows a failed start rather than a silently dead "running" one.
+**Same session, docs reorganised, no code changed.** Requested directly:
+"bitte noch die docs soweit aufräumen das anleitungen für enduser getrennt von den Findings usw sind." `docs/` had eleven files in one flat directory mixing operator-facing guides with this project's own working documents.
+Split into `docs/guides/` (`CONFIGURATION.md`, `MS365-AUTH.md`, `CHECKMK.md`,
+`API.md`, `SECURITY.md`, `img/`) and `docs/dev/` (`EXPLOIT-SURFACE.md`,
+`Findings.md`, `PHASE4-PLAN.md`, `PHASE5-CHECKLIST.md`,
+`SESSION-BOOTSTRAP.md`) via `git mv`, so history follows each file.
+The two judgement calls: `SECURITY.md` went to `guides/` rather than `dev/` — it is "binding" for whoever touches the code per `CLAUDE.md`, but README already framed it as a "deployment checklist" for whoever is running the relay, and that operator-facing framing is what a customer doing security due diligence before deploying actually wants; `EXPLOIT-SURFACE.md` went to `dev/` instead — it is explicitly the "code-level attack surface," addressed to whoever is about to edit `internal/listener` or `internal/rewrite`, not to an operator.
+Every reference to a moved file was then updated in one pass: README's Documentation section (split into the same two groups, operator guides first), `CLAUDE.md`'s security paragraph, `MEMORY.md`, this file's own current-state prose and its still-living Phases/Decision-log sections, and eleven Go source comments plus `scripts/check-banned-imports.sh` — all of these cite `docs/SECURITY.md`/`docs/API.md`/`docs/EXPLOIT-SURFACE.md` etc. as navigational pointers a reader is meant to follow right now, so a stale path left behind would be a real dead link, not a preserved historical fact.
+Verified with `grep` across the tree that no bare pre-move path survived anywhere.
+Verified with the Go 1.25.13 toolchain, since eleven `.go` files had a comment string changed: `gofmt -l .` clean, `go vet ./...` clean on both `GOOS`, `GOOS=windows GOARCH=amd64 go build ./...` clean, `go test ./...` green, `scripts/check-banned-imports.sh` clean for all three targets.
 **Previous session**: 2026-08-21 (twenty-sixth session) — Deployment support only, no phase work, no code changed.
 Walked an operator through configuring the `m365` route's `oauth2.client_secret` on a live Windows install, starting